Intensive therapy for deep healing

 Therapy for Pregnancy and Post-Partum Concerns

 Societal norms tend to portray pregnancy and motherhood as

 unquestionably blissful experiences for women.
-While it can be, it is very common for women to struggle through periods of adjustment as they move into this new role.
+However, it can be common for women to struggle through periods of adjustment as they move into this new role.
 Pregnancy and motherhood can be stressful and overwhelming.
 Complications and losses can arise that cause additional stress, grief, and confusion.
 Therapy can offer support and new skills to help ease the transition into motherhood.